Ishmaru/Assault-Command-Mod-for-MG/readme.txt

 ******
 *Art:*
 ******
-All assets are © 2016 Adrian Delpha, under the terms of the Creative Commons Attribution-ShareAlike (CC-by-Sa) 3.0 license, or any later version.
+All models + textures assets are © 2016 Adrian Delpha, under the terms of the Creative Commons Attribution-ShareAlike (CC-by-Sa) 3.0 license, or any later version.
 In brief, this means you are free to share this work and modify it under the conditions that you provide proper credit to